 - 1/2 cup semisweet chocolate chips

-Preheat oven to 350°.
-Spray a 9-inch square baking pan with cooking spray.
+- Preheat oven to 350°F. Spray a 9-inch square baking pan with cooking spray.
 Line with parchment paper, leaving an overhang on two sides.
-Spray paper with cooking spray.
+Spray the paper with cooking spray.

-Using an electric mixer on medium speed, beat butter and brown sugar until blended.
-Add eggs, one at a time, mixing well after each addition.
-Mix in vanilla.
+- Using an electric mixer on medium speed, beat the butter and brown sugar until blended.
+Add the eggs, one at a time, mixing well after each addition.
+Mix in the vanilla.

-Reduce mixer speed to low and gradually add flour mixture.
-Stir in pecans, coconut, and chocolate chips.
+- Reduce mixer speed to low and gradually add the flour mixture.
+Stir in the pecans, coconut, and chocolate chips.

-Spread batter evenly in prepared pan.
+- Spread the batter evenly in prepared pan.
 Bake 22-25 minutes, or until lightly browned.

-Cool completely in pan on wire rack.
-Use overhanging parchment paper to lift bars out of pan before cutting into bars.
+- Cool completely in pan on wire rack.
+Use the overhanging parchment paper to lift the bars out of the pan before cutting into bars.